kbase/groups/design/textsearch.md

 3. Supports ordering by relevance

 Cons:
-1. No ordering by relevance
-2. More work than simple tokenizing (not clear whether this is more work than using Lucene directly.
+1. More work than simple tokenizing (not clear whether this is more work than using Lucene directly.
 Probably is).
+2. Need an admin command to reindex a specific group in case the server goes down between a MongoDB update and ES update
+3. Adding or removing a text search field may require reindexing all groups (see below)

+## ~~Submit groups to KBase Search service~~

 # General issues

-## Adding a new text searchable field in any scenario requires a reindex.
+## Adding or removing a text search field may require reindexing all groups

+Removing a text search field requires reindexing all groups in order to remove index entries for that field.

+Normally adding a new field would not require reindexing the groups data, but there's one case where it could be required - when a field is removed and then later readded as a text search field.
+This means there may be entries in the database for the field which need to be included in the index but are not.

+All the options below could be run in the background if immediate consistency is not a concern.
+Otherwise, the server(s) would need to be taken down, the field configuration and fields updated, and the server(s) restarted.

 Options: